-The classification of the rate of income tax is divided into two: resident and non-resident.
+The classification of Malaysia’s income tax rate is divided into two: resident and non-resident.
 An individual will be regarded as a tax resident if he is in Malaysia for at least 182 days in a calendar year.
-Foreigners who qualify as tax residents follow the same progressive tax rate as Malaysians and are required to file income tax unless they fall into the categories of foreigners who are exempt from income tax due to the Double Taxation Agreement and other exceptions ie. foreign nationals employed onboard a Malaysian ship etc..
+Foreigners who qualify as tax residents follow the same progressive tax rate as Malaysians and are required to file income tax unless they fall into the categories of foreigners who are exempt from income tax due to the Double Taxation Agreement and other exceptions ie. foreign nationals employed onboard a Malaysian ship etc.

 What is the Personal income tax rate in Malaysia for 2020?

-Listed below are the progressive income tax rates for the Year of Assessment 2020.
+Listed below are the progressive personal income tax rates for the Year of Assessment 2021.
 The rates below are specifically for Malaysian income earners only.

 |Chargeable Income (RM)||Calculations (RM)||Rate (%)||Tax (RM)|